Thursday, 6 July 2023

 We saw lots of evidence of reconstruction work

-Rails for moving heavy blocks
+Rails for moving heavy blocks for reconstruction work

-A little hotter by this time!
+It was a little hotter by this time!

-Erechtheion - the old temple of Athena Polias, named for the mythical king of Athens Erechtheus
+Erechtheion - the old temple of Athena Polias, named for the mythical King of Athens Erechtheus

 Rebuilding some of the original ancient wall

-Great views from the 'watch tower' with Lycabettus Hill in the distance
+Great views from the 'watchtower' with Lycabettus Hill in the distance

 The red arrow shows the lift clinging to the side of the Acropolis